Below I address some common questions regarding our new moon circles.

 Why have circles typically been gendered?

-My circles are non-binary.
+My circles are non-binary, open to all genders.

 More commonly though, circles are crafted to support women.
 Regardless, women and non-binary folk are marginalized identities – excluded from other spaces, labeled less than, etc.; as such, we can find strength and sense of belonging by making safe spaces free of those that are/were their oppressors.
 For example, those with marginalized identities are known to ignore their inner wisdom or experience when in spaces with prioritized identities (ex cis men), secondary to the -isms (internal and external, which we work to undo), socialization, gender norms (in my experience, it happens all the time).